-Habitat: Grasslands and sagebrush desert to ponderosa pine and Douglas fir forests.
+Habitat: Grasslands and sagebrush desert to ponderosa pine and Douglas-fir forest openings.

 Conservation Status: Not of concern